kilpkonn/msc-thesis/main.typ

 */

 ==== Tactic "make tuple"
-"Make tuple" tactic attempts to build types by constructing a tuple of other types.
+The "make tuple" tactic attempts to build types by constructing a tuple of other types.
-This is another tactic that runs only in the backwards direction as otherwise the search space would grow exponentially.
+This is another tactic that runs only in the backward direction, as otherwise the search space would grow exponentially.
-In Rust the issue is even works as there is no limit for how many items can be in a tuple meaning that even with only one term in scope we can create infinitely many tuples by repeating the term infinite amount of times.
+In Rust, the issue is even worse as there is no limit for how many items can be in a tuple, meaning that even with only one term in scope, we can create infinitely many tuples by repeating the term an infinite number of times.

-Going in the backwards direction we can only construct tuples that are useful and therefore keep the search space in reasonably small.
+Going in the backward direction, we can only construct tuples that are useful and therefore keep the search space reasonably small.
 /*
 $
 (a: A, b: B in Gamma #h(0.5cm) ?: (A, B)) /